uidaholib/documents-digital-collections-template/pages/about.md

 {% include feature/jumbotron.html objectid="https://objects.lib.uidaho.edu/latahlegacy/latahlegacy_banner_about.png" position="top" %}

+## Collection Overview
+This collection contains over 100 digitized issues of the Latah County Historical Society's print publication, the Latah Legacy.

 ## About Latah County Historical Society

 The [Latah County Historical Society's](https://www.latahcountyhistoricalsociety.org/) origins go back to 1891, just 20 years after the first settlers had arrived in the area, when fourteen of those settlers founded the Latah County Pioneer Association.
 This new organization aimed to "promote community sociability and progress, and to preserve treasured pioneer-day relics."[^1]